-Today marks the birth of a revolutionary movement.
-It has been 240 years since the United States declared its independence, and while we have achieved so much as a country, today we stand divided in so many ways.
+Independence Day marks the birth of a revolutionary movement.
+It has been a long time since the United States declared its independence, and while we have achieved so much as a country, today we stand divided in so many ways.

 When the people have little faith in their government it can have a devastating impact on the social climate of the nation.
 Today, only 38 percent of young adults had “quite a lot” of confidence in America’s future and 59 percent of Americans believe the federal government needs major reforms.
 In fact, many people actually view the government as an enemy (27 percent) and an additional 39 percent see the federal government as something between an enemy and a friend or rather “frenemies.”

 United We Stand Divided We Fall